GoogleCloudPlatform/community/tutorials/cloud-functions-rate-limiting/index.md

 description: Use rate limiting techiques with serverless functions.
 author: ptone
 tags: Cloud Functions, Cloud Firestore, serverless, redis, VPC
-date_published: 2019-05-31
+date_published: 2019-07-21
 ---

 Preston Holmes | Solution Architect | Google

 ## Introduction

-This tutorial demonstrates several rate limiting techniques from an [accompanying concept paper - temporary internal link](https://go/rate-limiting-patterns).
-Specifically you will learn how to use private networking and [Redis](https://redis.io/) to synchronized global rate limiting state to otherwise stateless serverless functions.
+This tutorial demonstrates several rate limiting techniques that can be used with Serverless runtimes.
+Specifically you will learn how to use private networking and [Redis](https://redis.io/) to perform synchronized global rate limiting state to otherwise stateless serverless functions.

 ## Objectives